2016 Pac-12 Conference football season

 The 2016 Pac-12 Conference football season is the sixth season for the conference as a twelve-team league.
 The season began on August 26, 2016, with California vs. Hawaii.
 The final game was the 2016 Pac-12 Football Championship Game at Levi's Stadium on December 2, 2016, with Fox televising the game.

-Previous season

-Stanford defeated USC 41–22 for the 2015 Pac-12 Conference Football Championship.

-Ten teams participated in bowl games.
-Arizona defeated New Mexico 45–37 in the Gildan New Mexico Bowl.
-Utah was a winner over BYU at the Roal Purple Las Vegas Bowl.
-Washington State was a 20-14 winner over Miami in the Hyundai Sun Bowl.
-In the Zaxby's Heart of Dallas Bowl, it was Washington 44 Southern Miss 31.
-UCLA lost to Nebraska 29–37 in the Foster Farms Bowl.
-California defeated Air Force 55–36 in the Lockheed Martin Armed Forces Bowl.
-Wisconsin was a winner over USC 23–21 in the National Funding Holiday Bowl.
-Stanford defeated Iowa 45–16 in the Rose Bowl Game.
-Oregon lost to TCU in the Valero Alamo Bowl 41–47.
-Arizona State lost to West Virginia 42–43 in the Motel 6 Cactus Bowl.

-Pre-season
+Preseason

 2016 Pac-12 Spring Football and number of signees on signing day: